| Degrees || Courses|

-- Provide the water resources technology industries with highly trained, fully employable, skilled technicians.
+- Provide the natural resource and irrigation industries with highly trained, fully employable, skilled technicians.

-- Develop relationships and/or partnerships with existing water resources organizations and institutions in the continuing education of industry practitioners.
+- Develop relationships and/or partnerships with existing natural resource and irrigation organizations and agencies to provide continuing education opportunities for industry practitioners.

 - Provide industry work experience during the educational process, giving students exposure to the actual application of natural resource protection and recovery methods and irrigation principles and practices.

 - Provide campus labs, classrooms, equipment and general facilities utilizing cutting edge technologies and practices.

 - Provide highly trained instructors who have significant field experiences as successful practitioners in this industry.

-Students may earn an Associate in Applied Arts and Sciences Degree in Natural Resources Technology upon completion of the two-year program of study.
+Students may earn an Associate in Applied Arts and Sciences Degree (AAAS) in Natural Resources Technology upon completion of the two-year program of study.
 The Natural Resource Technology & Management degree prepares graduates for highly skilled entry-level positions within the industry and/or transferability to Washington State University.